 When deciding what channels to promote your content on it’s very important to identify what platforms your personas use.
 Survey your audience members and conduct industry research to see which platforms thought leaders in your industry are using and how they’re using them.
 For many B2C brands that means marketing on Instagram in 2019.

 For our fictional university we understand our undergraduate audiences prefer social platforms like Facebook and Instagram, while our graduate students are more active on professional networks like LinkedIn.

 Once you identify which platforms to share your content on, it’s important to:

 One tactic that we’ve used to get our content in front of our ideal audience across different social media platforms is sharing our content within specific groups.

-Because we know who our target audience is, we can search for professional LinkedIn groups where they will likely be looking for helpful information and post content within those groups.
+Because we know who our target audience is, we can find professional LinkedIn Groups and Facebook Groups where our audience goes to find helpful information and we post our content within those groups.

 When posting content in private groups we suggest you always:

 After you’ve put so much effort into building a robust content strategy, researching your keywords, and developing your content, don’t skimp on promoting your content.

 You spent all this time and money creating a great piece of content and you’ve promoted it.
 Time to move onto the next piece right?
 Wrong.

 If your content is performing well, you might have yourself a “ marketing unicorn”.
 What’s a marketing unicorn?
 The sad truth is that not all of your marketing campaigns will be winners.
 Marketing unicorns are your top 1-3% of content that drives a majority of the traffic.